 Identifying Primary Sources in your Library: Pair the appropriate subject heading with additional subject terms to identify materials as primary sources.
 Some of these terms are: -correspondence, -diaries, -early works to 1800, -interviews, -pamphlets, -periodicals, -personal narratives, -sources.
 These subject terms will give you a good start on finding primary documents.
 For example: -student movements japan history sources or -france revolution correspondence

-To determine if a source that you have found is a good source, use the CRAAP test:
+To determine if a source that you have found online is reliable, consider the following:

 Currency: the timeliness of the information